 The industrial action and why it's happening

-The industrial action includes up to 14 days’ strike action in February and March.
+Members of the University and College Union (UCU) voted to take strike action at Queen Mary and in many other UK universities.
+The industrial action included up to 14 days’ strike action in February and March.
 It is a national action by the University and College Union (UCU) because of a dispute over proposed changes to pensions for staff who are members of the national USS pension scheme.
-We appreciate that the proposed changes to pension provision would have a significant impact upon many of our staff and understand their concerns.
+In February, the UCU asked their members at Queen Mary to participate in strike action on the following dates:

 Which members of staff are taking industrial action?

 Only Queen Mary staff who are members of UCU have a mandate to take part in this industrial action.
 Staff do not have to tell us that they are going to take action.

 The Industrial Action Strategic Contingency Group, chaired by Professor Rebecca Lingwood, Vice-Principal (Student Experience, Teaching and Learning), has been convened and will help prepare for any action, and put plans in place to minimise the impact on students and their studies.
 Even though staff who intend to take strike action do not have to tell us in advance that they will do so, each School and Institute is looking at the potential impact to students and doing everything they can to minimise disruption.